ik5/dotvim/NEW_README.md

 To add or override settings, place them in ``~/.vim/vimrc.local``.

-To update submodules in the future, when you have vim running, source vimrc to make sure plugins list is updated (or restart vim):
+To update submodules in the future, when you have vim running, source vimrc to make sure plugins list are updated (or restart vim):

 ```